Gylleus/hello-ml/README.md

 # Hello ML

 This repository contains a simple implementation of a custom Tensorflow estimator.
 The estimator is a DNN with a flexible amount of layers and their respective dimensions.
+It was implemented merely as a learning exercise to get familiar with the Tensorflow library.

 The estimator tries to predict the dollar amount of a purchase made on a certain Black Friday based on information about the customer.
 The data used is public and was downloaded from [Kaggle](https://www.kaggle.com/mehdidag/black-friday?).